giuseppeg/giuseppeg.github.com/contact.md

 subtitle: JavaScript and Web Engineer
 ---

-Senior JavaScript and Web Engineer with a decade of industry experience and available for freelance collaborations.
+Senior JavaScript and Web Engineer with a decade of industry experience and available for consulting and freelance collaborations.

 If you want to hire me, just let me know about your project and let’s talk: